-Trade associations representing agribusiness firms Bunge Ltd. (BG) and Archer Daniels Midland Co.
-(ADM) want to delay swap-dealer rules for non-banks.
+Trade associations representing agribusiness firms Bunge Ltd. (BG:US) and Archer Daniels Midland Co.
+(ADM:US) want to delay swap-dealer rules for non-banks.
 Banks and asset managers want regulators to finally say whether foreign exchange derivatives will be subject to the rules.
 And representatives of Ford Motor Credit Co. and Barclays Plc (BARC) have met with CFTC staff to clarify that financial entities used for asset-backed securities are exempt.

 Starting Oct.
 12, companies must begin tallying their derivatives trades to determine whether they will be deemed swap dealers and face Dodd-Frank’s highest capital, collateral and trading standards, which could erode their profits.
 The designation will capture JPMorgan Chase & Co.
-(JPM), Goldman Sachs Group Inc. (GS) and the other financial firms dominating a business that generates more than $30 billion in annual profit for the world’s largest banks, according to an estimate from financial consultant Oliver Wyman, a unit of Marsh & McLennan Cos.
+(JPM:US), Goldman Sachs Group Inc. (GS:US) and the other financial firms dominating a business that generates more than $30 billion in annual profit for the world’s largest banks, according to an estimate from financial consultant Oliver Wyman, a unit of Marsh & McLennan Cos.

 The lobbying effort comes as the CFTC and Securities and Exchange Commission prepare to finally put rulemakings into effect more than two years after the passage of Dodd-Frank, the financial-regulation overhaul designed to reduce risk and increase transparency in the $648 trillion swaps market.